Culture war: Australia

+African continent

 According to political scientist Constance G. Anthony, American culture war perspectives on human sexuality were exported to Africa as a form of neocolonialism.
 In his view, this began during the AIDS epidemic in Africa, with the United States government first tying HIV/AIDS assistance money to evangelical leadership and the Christian right during the Bush administration, then to LGBTQ tolerance during the administration of Barack Obama.
 This stoked a culture war that resulted in (among others) the Uganda Anti-Homosexuality Act of 2014.

 Zambian scholar Kapya Kaoma notes that because "the demographic center of Christianity is shifting from the global North to the global South" Africa's influence on Christianity worldwide is increasing.
 American conservatives export their culture wars to Africa, Kaoma says, particularly when they realize they may be losing the battle back home.
 US Christians have framed their anti-LGBT initiatives in Africa as standing in opposition to a "Western gay agenda", a framing which Kaoma finds ironic.

 North American and European conspiracy theories have become widespread in West Africa via social media, according to 2021 survey by First Draft News.
 COVID-19 misinformation, New World Order conspiracy thinking, QAnon and other conspiracy theories associated with culture war topics are spread by American, Pro-Russian, French-language, and local disinformation websites and social media accounts, including prominent politicians in Nigeria.
 This has contributed to vaccine hesitancy in West Africa, with 60 percent of survey respondents saying they were unlikely to try to get vaccinated, and an erosion of trust in institutions in the region.

-China

-The Chinese Civil War and Chinese Communist Revolution resulted in the Chinese Communist Party (CCP) establishing the People's Republic of China in 1949.
-Mao Zedong launched the Cultural Revolution in 1966 with the aim to attack the Four Olds - Old Ideas, Old Culture, Old Habits, and Old Customs.
-Between 1966 and 1976, the Red Guards destroyed the old society and killed the enemies of communism.